conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

   added via ``self.requires()``.
 In this case, this includes the compressor application and the **zlib/1.2.11** dependency.

-* The **build context** contains the tool requirements used in the build machine.
+* The **build context** contains the tool requirements used on the build machine.
 This category typically includes all the developer tools like CMake, compilers and linkers.
   In this case, this includes the **cmake/3.22.6** tool.

-These contexts define how Conan will manage each one of the dependencies.
+These contexts define how Conan will manage each of the dependencies.
 For example, as **zlib/1.2.11** belongs to the **host context**, the ``[buildenv]`` build environment we defined in the **raspberry** profile (profile host) will only apply to the **zlib/1.2.11** library when building and won't affect anything that belongs to the **build context** like